dnstrach/ChefsKiss/README.md

     { // following recipe in JSON }
 ```
 ## APIManager
 The APIManager struct performs a network request to load recipes asynchronously and return an array of APIRecipe objects.
-To switch URLs by category and query endpoints, the loadRecipe function is requires a SearchTerm input parameter.
+To switch URLs by category and query endpoints, the loadRecipe function requires a SearchTerm input parameter.
 SearchTerm is defined as an enumeration with a query and categoryParam case.
 The URL is created based on a switch case to determine whether the user is searching a recipe versus looking through recipe categories.

 ```
 enum SearchTerm {